nephio-project/docs/content/en/docs/porch/using-porch/install-and-using-porch.md

 `edge1` repo as the `network-function-auto-namespace-x` and `network-function-auto-namespace-y` package variants, similar to the PackageVariant in `simple-variant.yaml`.

-Here note the extra `template` section provided for the repositories in the PackageVariant:
+An extra `template` section provided for the repositories in the PackageVariant:

 ```yaml
 template: